Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/data_spatial/FAQ.md

     ```

 ??? question "What is walker and how to define a walker?"
-    - A walker is an archetype that performs actions within the graph.
+    - A walker is an architype that performs actions within the graph.
 It can traverse nodes through edges, performing operations at each step.
     ```jac
     walker walker_name {
       can walker_ability with `specific_node entry;